silversub/terraform/provider/key-management-service-data-sources.md

 ## `ibm_kms_keys`
 {: #kms-keys-ds}

 Retrieves the list of keys from the Hyper Protect Crypto Services (HPCS) and Key Protect services for the given key name.
 The region parameter in the `provider.tf` file must be set.
 If region parameter is not specified, `us-south` is used by default.
-If the region in the `provider.tf` file is different from the Key Protect instance, the instance cannot be retrieved by Terraform and the Terraform action fails.
+If the region in the `provider.tf` file is different from the Key Protect instance, the instance cannot be retrieved by Terraform on {{site.data.keyword.cloud_notm}} and the Terraform on {{site.data.keyword.cloud_notm}} action fails.
 {: shortdesc}

-### Sample Terraform code
+### Sample Terraform on {{site.data.keyword.cloud_notm}} code
 {: #kms-keys-ds-sample}

 ```